 - Open/used packages of food (where the food product has been exposed to the air)

-We do not distribute foods that are more than a year past the best before date.
-When donating items (even if they are shelf-stable), please try to donate only good-quality, healthy items that are not more than a year past the best before date.
-We will recycle/compost or otherwise discard donated items that we cannot distribute.
+We do not distribute foods that are more than six months past the best before date.
+When donating items (even if they are shelf-stable), please try to donate only good-quality, healthy items that are not more than six months past the best before date.
+We recycle/compost or otherwise discard donated items that we cannot distribute.
 Please help us keep our unnecessary waste disposal to a minimum.

 You can visit this page for more information on donating food.